koyacolab/KERNEL/README.md

 2. Feature extraction: implemeted PCA only (for pipeline fast test), but because the crop growth process is divided into critical periods, the selection of specific basis function can be more suitable: 1.
 Piecewise Aggregate Approximation, 2.
 Adaptive Piecewise Constant, 3.
 Discrete Wavelet (Haar‐Wavelets)

-3. TODO: SHAP for features importance, training experiments.
+3. TODO: SHAP for features importance; training experiments; final submission.